Sleep Apnea & Airway Health

 Sleep is not a luxury—it’s a biological necessity.
 When breathing is disrupted during sleep, the entire body is affected.
 Obstructive sleep apnea is a common but often undiagnosed condition that can quietly increase the risk of serious health problems over time.

-Why sleep apnea matters
+Why sleep apnea matters to your airway and oral health

 Dentistry does not diagnose sleep apnea—but dentists can help identify risk and provide treatment options once a medical diagnosis is made.